Posts

 Image

-In the experience of many disciples of Jesus, the outbreak of persecution is always a possibility.
-Moreover, they often face hostility from employers, neighbors, and even family members.
-So, how should they react when the possibility becomes a sudden and brutal reality?
-Fortunately, both Jesus and his Apostles left us with clear instructions and examples of how we ought to react when facing persecution.
+Persecution is always a possibility for the followers of Jesus and his Church.
+We may face hostility from employers, neighbors, government, and family members because of our beliefs and practices.
+So, how should we react when the possibility becomes a brutal reality?
+Jesus and the Apostles provided clear instructions and examples of how the Church must respond when faced with persecution.

 "I Never Knew You!"